simh/simh/README.md

     GO UNTIL breakpoint              Establish the breakpoint specified and go until it is encountered GO UNTIL "output-string" ...
 Establish the specified "output-string" as an EXPECT and go until it is encountered.
     RUNLIMIT						 Bound simulator execution time
+    TAR                              Manipulate file archives
+    CURL                             Access URLs from the web

 #### Command Processing Enhancements